menu

 One downside of living in Berry, however, is that residents on average have to contend with a long commute, spending on average 37.68 minutes every day commuting to work.

-Berry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Berry doesn't have a public transportation system that people use for their commute.

 Demographics